What Makes Decks Different

 Connectors

 Because deck framing is subject to weathering, humidity changes, and movement from wind, connection points need more than a few nails to hold them in place.
 Joists should either rest on a drop beam, or in a joist hanger.
 Beams need a saddle where they rest on the posts for stability.
 Each stringer needs a connector where it meets the deck in case of stringer end grain rot.
-Any time treated framing is secured with a fastener in end grain, there is potential for the fastener to pull out, especially if the end grain has been weathering and rotting for 20 years.
+If you're just toenailing your framing together, there is potential for the fastener to pull out, especially after it has weathered and even rotted for several years.

 Deck Framing Connectors